 Buying and Losing my First Home

-Soon thereafter, I was off to the races in Hotlanta.
+Research chemicals forum says, that soon thereafter, I was off to the races in Hotlanta.
 Against all odds, a close friend of mine who ran an Atlanta-area mortgage company hired me on for my computer/network support skills.
 In six months – soon after I’d bought a used Maxima and a depressed man with bottle of boozenew four-bedroom house north of Marietta – I was laid off (surprisingly, for reasons other than substance abuse).
 I soon saw the event as a fortuitous time to become legitimately self-employed as a web developer; no selling drugs for me.
 However, I soon got into the habit of drinking a fifth or so of Skyy vodka most days.
 (I had even named my dog Sky.)
 I remember doing a lot of X and getting pills and pot whenever I could.
 I deemed myself “OK enough” despite having run off my dream girl, Kimberly C., for a third time with my embarrassing drunken antics.
 I made friends with a number of interesting people but often quit calling them or even frightened them away before long.
 After a few months, my cousin had moved in with me.
 A large fellow, I hired him to keep me from drinking.
 It did not work; when he took my keys and guarded the front door, I simply slipped out the back door and rode my mountain bike to the liquor store.

 I soon lost the house in Georgia and wound up in a lousy apartment in Murfreesboro, Tennessee with another old friend I was soon to offend and drive from my life for good.
 I bounced in and out of the rooms of AA, but by the time my friend William moved away I was mostly out.